turion/rhine/README.md

 Different components of the signal network will become active at different times, or work at different rates.
-If components running under different clocks need to communicate, it has to be decided when each component be- comes active ("scheduling"), and how data is transferred between the different rates ("resampling").
+If components running under different clocks need to communicate, it has to be decided when each component becomes active ("scheduling"), and how data is transferred between the different rates ("resampling").
 Rhine separates all these aspects from each other, and from the individual signal processing of each subsystem.